 When police responded to the scene, they found Edward DiPofi and John Regis Wilson in the home and arrested them.
 While handcuffed and being escorted to a police car, DiPofi used a gun concealed in his waistband to shoot Officer Joseph Chmelynski and his partner, George Kercher.
 DiPofi and Wilson fled.

 Police set a trap for DiPofi at his home later that evening.
 When two men approached the home, police opened fire with a submachine gun.
 The two men, who were a police officer and a passerby, were wounded.
+DiPofi was not there.

 DiPofi and Wilson were apprehended the morning after the killing, in New Eagle, Pennsylvania, after police were alerted by a suspicious taxi driver.
 The arrest occurred as the taxi arrived at DiPofi’s mother’s home.

 Chmelynski died of his wounds on March 9, 1948.
 Kercher, who had been shot in the stomach, recovered.